flare-foundation/docs/docs/tech/glossary.md

 Validator { #validator }
 : A validator node is a machine connected to a blockchain network that verifies transactions and emits a vote.
 When there is a quorum among all validators regarding a given block of transactions, they are accepted into the blockchain.

+Voting Power { #voting-power }
+: Weight proportional to the tokens held by an address plus the tokens [delegated](#delegate) to it.
+This weight is used during [FTSO](#ftso) operation and governance votes, for example.

 Wen flare { #wen_flare }
 : The war cry of all the impatient that would like to see the Flare network launch before it is fully tested.
 Pay no heed to them.